CodeReviewDAO/dxd_codereview/Reviews/543 - Distressing Helper Bot - improving VA's workflow productivity/2 - Custom subscriptions and interactivity/README.md

 Documentation provides sufficient installation instructions.
 Reviewer easily set up the environment to build the project using these.

-The bot ran as intended and posted the specific information mentioned in acceptance criteria.
+The bot ran as intended and posted the specific information mentioned in the acceptance criteria.
 These were observed:

 - Bot accepts interactive commands to subscribe or unsubscribe to the custom alerts;
 ![](assets/usage_1.png)
 ![](assets/usage_2.png)
-- It is possible to receive notifications for a given proposals;
+- It is possible to receive notifications for a given proposal;
 ![](assets/usage_3.png)
 - The bot is only accessible by the DEVxDAO VAS's, so data returned by the bot remains private and exclusive to the dedicated members;